Meningitis in gay, bisexual and men who have sex with men (MSM)

 Meningococcal disease is a rare, sometimes deadly, bacterial infection.
 It can strike quickly and lead to devastating complications such as hearing loss, brain or kidney damage or limb amputations.

 - The most recent was an outbreak among gay and bisexual men in Chicago.
-As of July 2015, this meningococcal disease outbreak includes six confirmed cases and one death.
+As of April 2016, this meningococcal disease outbreak includes nine confirmed cases, including one death.
 Another case is pending confirmation.

 - In New York City, the last case of an outbreak among MSM was reported in December 2014.
 The outbreak, which began in August 2010, included at least 22 cases and seven deaths.

 - Clusters and isolated cases among gay men and MSM have occurred in other parts of the country such as Los Angeles, Minnesota.

 Early symptoms can be similar to the flu or other viral infections, often leading to a misdiagnosis.
 But symptoms can progress very quickly, killing an otherwise healthy young adult within hours.
 It’s important to recognize the symptoms so that medical attention can be sought immediately.